How the Plan/Do/Check/Act (PDCA) Cycle Builds Important RoutinesScott Williams

 Exactly what you check will vary considerably with the nature and purpose of the Project, it is not possible to give a standard set of Checks.

-When you get to the final stage of the cycle it is time to Act on the outcomes of the Project.
+When you get to the final stage of the PDCA Project cycle it is time to Adapt your future activity based on the outcomes of the Project.
+This stage is also referred to as Act and Adapt in some references.
+All alternative names have the same intention.

-- Do you continue with later stages in the Project?
+- Should you continue with later stages of the Project?

 - Do you cancel the Project on the basis of unsatisfactory performance?